Unfair Terms & Fees

 Generally, contract terms are are regulated by the Consumer Rights Act 2015.
 A term is considered potentially unfair if it creates an imbalance in the rights and responsibilities of the landlord and tenant to the extent that the tenant is adversely affected.

 For Private Residential Tenancies (i.e. tenancies in the private sector which began after 1st December 2017), the Scottish Government has created a Model Tenancy Agreement for landlords to use.
 If your landlord uses the Scottish Government’s model tenancy agreement, they should also give you the ‘easy read notes‘ which will explain the tenancy terms in plain English.
 However if the landlord does not use the model, a tenancy agreement must still include nine statutory terms and the “supporting notes”.

-It is possible for a landlord to make additions to the Model Tenancy Agreement, but these can be challenged if they are seen to be unfair, or requesting additional fees, or if they breach the new Housing Act 2016 legislation in any other way.
+It is possible for a landlord to make additions to the Model Tenancy Agreement, but these can be challenged if they are seen to be unfair, or requesting additional fees, or if they breach the Private Housing (Tenancies) (Scotland) Act 2016, or other relevant housing laws.

 A penalty is unfair if it is greater than the actual loss that the landlord incurred as a result of the breach of the term of the tenancy by the tenant.